Bring your design ideas to life

 • Since the center chest area wrinkles less than the lower front, the logo stays readable at all times.

-Left chest logo placement on hoodies
+Left-chest logo placement on hoodies and left-hest logo size

 A mockup of a hoodie from the Printify catalog showing the left chest logo placement.

-The left chest placement is another classic choice, especially for brands that prefer subtle branding over bold statements.
+The left-chest placement is another classic choice, especially for brands that prefer subtle branding over bold statements.
 This print placement feels intentional without dominating the entire design.

 It’s especially common on premium hoodies, where clean aesthetics and versatility are more important than maximum visibility.